david-dick/firefox-marionette/README.md

 ## property

 accepts an [element](https://metacpan.org/pod/Firefox::Marionette::Element) as the first parameter and a scalar attribute name as the second parameter.
 It returns the current value of the property with the supplied name.
-This method will return the current content, the [attribute](https://metacpan.org/pod/Firefox::Marionette#attribute) method will return the initial content.
+This method will return the current content, the [attribute](https://metacpan.org/pod/Firefox::Marionette#attribute) method will return the initial content from the HTML source code.

     use Firefox::Marionette();

     my $firefox = Firefox::Marionette->new()->go('https://metacpan.org/');
-    my $element = $firefox->find_id('search_input');
+    my $element = $firefox->find_id('metacpan_search-input');
-    $element->property('value') eq '' or die "Initial property is the empty string";
+    $element->property('value') eq '' or die "Initial property should be the empty string";
     $element->type('Test::More');
     $element->property('value') eq 'Test::More' or die "This property should have changed!";